Harness Engineering:

 Sovereignty = architecture, not marketing

 When a regulatory context says "data cannot leave", you don't solve that with an NDA.
-You solve it with architecture.
-Ollama + Qwen + Autogit open-source on a local GPU = a concrete, auditable, defensible answer.
+You solve it with architecture. vLLM + Qwen + Autogit open-source on a local GPU = a concrete, auditable, defensible answer.

 6